wheatgenetics/GBS/README.md

 Python programs that support these tasks are listed below.

-# rename_gbs_file.py
+#rename_gbs_file.py

-# This program will rename raw .fastq files received from a sequencing center to a TASSEL-compliant GBS file name.
+This program will rename raw .fastq files received from a sequencing center to a TASSEL-compliant GBS file name.
-# Currently, this program supports GBS files produced by the KSU Genomics Facility, Genome Quebec and Hudson Alpha.
+Currently, this program supports GBS files produced by the KSU Genomics Facility, Genome Quebec and Hudson Alpha.
-# Support for other sequencing centers but will be added as required.
+Support for other sequencing centers but will be added as required.

-#
-# INPUTS:
-#
+ INPUT Parameters:

-# -p, --path, Path to sequence files from sequencing center
-# -s, --seqtype, The sequencing center that generated the sequence files (KSU, Quebec or HA), default = KSU
+ -p, --path, Path to sequence files from sequencing center -s, --seqtype, The sequencing center that generated the sequence files (KSU, Quebec or HA), default = KSU

-#
-# OUTPUTS:
+ OUTPUTS:

-#
-# Copy of the original file with a TASSEL-compliant GBS file name.
+ Copy of the original file with a TASSEL-compliant GBS file name.
-#

-filter_FASTQ_byLength_outgz.pl

-compute_gbs_file_metadata.py

-generate_barcode_distribution-V04.py

-dna_quantification_report.py
+#filter_FASTQ_byLength_outgz.pl

+#compute_gbs_file_metadata.py

+#generate_barcode_distribution-V04.py

+#dna_quantification_report.py